hwgao/detectindent/README.md

 A Vim plugin, for automatically detecting indent settings.

-This plugin adds a :DetectIndent command, which tries to intelligently set the 'shiftwidth', 'expandtab' and 'tabstop' options based upon the existing settings in use in the active file.
+:DetectIndent -- try to intelligently set the 'shiftwidth', 'expandtab' and 'tabstop' options based upon the existing settings in use in the active file.

-You may wish to consider one of the many forks of this project.
-Be aware that some of these forks have merged patches that I have been ignoring for good reasons, and that long lists of special cases are not necessarily a good idea...
+:DetectIndentV -- to show the message of the command :DetectIndent

+You can use following options to control the plugin.
+Or the plugin will fall back to global setting if unable to detect. g:detectindent_preferred_expandtab g:detectindent_preferred_indent g:detectindent_preferred_when_mixed

+Currently :DetectIndent can skip c/c++ style comments and triple quoted string of python file while detecting.